pnnl/DHSVM-PNNL/README.md

 The `DHSVM_TIMING_LEVEL` can be from 1 to 4, where 4 produces the most
 detailed information.
 The timing routines can impact performance with higher detail, but this is documented in the output.

+### Build Test Programs ###

+A number of programs can be built that test specific parts of DHSVM code.
+These are probably only of interest to the DHSVM developer.
+By default, these programs are not built.
+To enable building the test programs, add this configuration option:

+    -D DHSVM_BUILD_TESTS:BOOL=ON